adobe-type-tools/Adobe-Japan1/README.md

 For those developers who wish to include a complete set of proportional Latin glyphs with their kana font products, to make the fonts more usable as stand-alone fonts, we suggest that the glyphs for CIDs 1 through 230 (Supplement 0) and 8720 through 8949 (Supplement 3) be included.

+---
 ## Special Glyphs & Other Notes
 The following sections detail special glyphs and other notes that are of interest to font developers.
-Several glyph classes that are support by Adobe-Japan1-6 are complex, and deserve some amount of explanation and clarification.
+Several glyph classes are complex, and deserve some amount of explanation and clarification.

 ### Space Glyphs